These 5-Ingredient Pumpkin Protein Pancakes are a healthy and delicious breakfast idea that can be frozen and reheated in the toaster.

 - Maple syrup – honey or jam are also great toppings!

-Flip once the bottom starts to form, then serve with the toppings of your choice!
+Flip once the bottom starts to form then add your toppings.

-There are a few tricks to ensure you get the yummiest, fluffiest pumpkin protein pancakes every time:
+There are a few tricks to ensure you get the yummiest, fluffiest pancakes every time:

-- Make your own pumpkin spice: If you don't have any pumpkin spice on hand, you can make your own using a combination of cinnamon, nutmeg and ginger.
+- Make your own pumpkin spice: Make your own using equal parts cinnamon, nutmeg and ginger.

 Frequently Asked Questions

-Since this recipe only uses 1 cup of pumpkin puree, you'll likely have some leftover in the can.
-You can use any leftover pumpkin puree to make pumpkin spice lattes, pumpkin spice protein bars or pumpkin alfredo.
+Since this recipe only uses 1 cup of pumpkin puree, you can use the leftovers to make pumpkin spice lattes, pumpkin spice protein bars or pumpkin alfredo.

 - Grab some glass meal prep bowls to store these protein pancakes.

-- They can also be stored in Ziploc bags up to 3 months in the freezer.
+- They can also be stored in reusable freezer bags up to 3 months in the freezer.

 - Here is the protein powder I use.